 DNREC will update its document management system and processes, and strengthen archival policies.

-Stay up-to-date on DNREC’s continuous improvement initiatives with the Lean Tuesdays Newsletter.
+Stay up-to-date on DNREC’s continuous improvement initiatives with the Think Lean Newsletter.
 Get updates on all things lean management, from GEAR meeting summaries to happenings within DNREC.
 (Subscribe)

 DNREC has used a variety of Lean Management tools such as Value Stream Mapping, along with communication within the agency and outreach to clients and other stakeholders, to achieve continuing improvement in the agency.